We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Milk of magnesia is a standard, effective treatment for constipation.
 People can buy it from drug stores without a prescription.

-The original form of milk of magnesia usually produces a bowel movement in 30 minutes to 6 hours.
+The original form of milk of magnesia usually helps a person produce a bowel movement in 30 minutes to 6 hours.

 Milk of magnesia is available as a regular strength liquid or a concentrated liquid.
 People should not give the concentrated liquid to children under the age of 12.